rodin1C/akka-1/akka-docs/rst/general/addressing.rst

 named actor needs to exist before the lookup, or else the acquired reference will be an :class:`EmptyLocalActorRef`.
 This will be true even if an actor with that exact path is created after acquiring the actor reference.
-For remote actor references the behaviour is different and sending messages to such a reference will under the hood look up the actor by path on the remote system for every message send.
+For remote actor references acquired with `actorFor` the behaviour is different and sending messages to such a reference will under the hood look up the actor by path on the remote system for every message send.

 Absolute vs. Relative Paths
 ```````````````````````````